 Volunteers take the time to assess the personality characteristics of each cat: social interaction, affection level, playfulness, energy level, etc. Our goal is to ensure that, when a cat is adopted, the feline and family are compatible and they have a love match!

-When you are ready to proceed with an adoption, please fill out the Adoption Application Form and email the completed document to firstname.lastname@example.org.
+When you are ready to proceed with an adoption, please fill out the Adoption Application (click on button above) and email the completed document to firstname.lastname@example.org.
 You will receive an email response from a Forgotten Ones representative within 48 hours of our receipt of your application.

 Once your application has been approved, a volunteer will arrange for you to meet the cat you have applied for.
 The meet-and-greet will take place at an in-store adoption centre or in a Forgotten Ones foster home.